 Hole #17 Is much like #15, where it is about half and half.
 Half directly toward the strip and half directly away.

 The finishing hole puts the final touches on the theory that everything breaks toward the strip by boldly sloping in the exact opposite direction on almost every portion of the green except for a small portion of the green in the second third.
 Which happens to make the green very diabolical in terms of short game.

 If you were play solely #5, the back half of #15, #16, and the front half #17 the Stratosphere rule would in fact work.
 However, that is only about 16% of the total putting surface of the entire golf course.
 Not nearly enough to call it a rule.
-There is in fact more putting on surface on the golf course that breaks directly away from the Stratosphere than toward it.
-The valley effect does not work, that is not my opinion that is fact.
-This was not an experiment it was just and idea to put something tangible to the argument that putting greens to any given facility all slope in the same direction.
+There is in fact more putting surface on the golf course that breaks directly away from the Stratosphere than toward it.
+The valley effect does not work, here or any other facility.